pac4j/play-pac4j/README.md

   return ok(views.html.protectedIndex.render(profile));
 }</code></pre>

-Or you can get the profile of the (authenticated) user in a Scala application by using the <i>getUserProfile(request)</i> method :
+Or you can get the profile of the (authenticated) user in a Scala application by using the <i>getUserProfile(request)</i> method:
 <pre><code>def index = Action { request =>
   val profile = getUserProfile(request)
   Ok(views.html.index(profile))
 }</code></pre>
-And protect the access of a specific url by using the <i>RequiresAuthentication</i> function :
+And protect the access of a specific url by using the <i>RequiresAuthentication</i> function:
 <pre><code>def protectedIndex = RequiresAuthentication("FacebookClient") { profile =>
  Action { request =>
    Ok(views.html.protectedIndex(profile))